 History of VAT

 A German businessman Carl von Siemens came up with the idea of the consumption type VAT in the 1920s, however, it was Maurice Lauré, the joint director of the French tax authorities, who turned Siemens's idea into a system and is considered to be 'the father' of VAT.
-Therefore, France was the first country to adopt in practice the idea of VAT in 1954, although it was implemented in a slightly different way as it covered only the wholesale transactions.
-Shortly after, the VAT was also applied in former French colonies - Côte d’Ivoire and Senegal, and in 1965 Brazil.
+Therefore, France was the first country to adopt the practice in 1954, although it was implemented in a slightly different way as it covered only the wholesale transactions.
+Shortly after, the VAT was also applied in former French colonies — Côte d’Ivoire and Senegal, and, in 1965, Brazil.
 Initially, the new tax did not gain much recognition.
 In the late 1960s, there were only 10 countries which implemented VAT into their tax systems.
 Its worldwide success was due to the expansion of the European Union, as adopting VAT was one of the prerequisites for membership.
 By 1989, VAT was present in 48 countries (primarily in Western Europe and Latin America), but with strong support from the IMF the number of countries implementing it grew to over 140.
 The present popularity of VAT stems from the fact that it is believed to be one of the most effective ways to increase government revenue.
 Another advantage of the VAT is that it is neutral toward international trade.
-Moreover, it is to some extent safe from fraud domestically.
+Moreover, it is to some extent safe from domestic fraud.